cuttle-fish-my/GM-Guided-DG/README.md

 ### 📜 Abstract

-> Cross-modal MRI segmentation is of great value for computer-aided medical diagnosis, enabling flexible data
-> acquisition and model generaliza- tion.
-However, most existing methods have dif- ficulty in handling local variations
-> in
-> domain shift and typically require a significant amount of data for training, which hinders their us- age in practice.
-> To address these problems, we propose a novel adaptive domain general- ization framework, which integrates a learning-
-> free cross-domain representation based on im- age gradient maps and a class prior-informed test-time adaptation
-> strategy
-> for mitigating lo- cal domain shift.
-We validate our approach on two multi-modal MRI datasets with six cross- modal
-> segmentation tasks.
-Across all the task settings, our method consistently outperforms competing approaches and shows a
-> stable per- formance even with limited training data.
+> Cross-modal MRI segmentation is of great value for computer-aided medical diagnosis, enabling flexible data acquisition and model generalization.
+However, most existing methods have difficulty in handling local variations in domain shift and typically require a significant amount of data for training, which hinders their usage in practice.
+To address these problems, we propose a novel adaptive domain general- ization framework, which integrates a learning-free cross-domain representation based on image gradient maps and a class prior-informed test-time adaptation strategy for mitigating local domain shift.
+We validate our approach on two multi-modal MRI datasets with six cross-modal segmentation tasks.
+Across all the task settings, our method consistently outperforms competing approaches and shows a stable performance even with limited training data.

 ### Pipeline